ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IMissileExternalAero.rst

 IMissileExternalAero
 ====================

-.. py:class:: IMissileExternalAero
+.. py:class:: ansys.stk.core.stkobjects.aviator.IMissileExternalAero

    object

    Interface used to access the External aerodynamics options for a missile.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IMissileExternalAero

 Overview
 --------